 Concerned that Washington was pursuing military solutions to political problems, Crowe left D.C. and eventually came to lead the Rethink Afghanistan project at Brave New Foundation.
 He won a reputation as a fierce advocate for reigning in Pentagon spending and bringing troops home from wars that are not worth the cost.

 In the nonprofit sector, Derrick focused on supporting those in crisis, as well as fighting government corruption.
 As communications director for SAFE, Derrick helped lead a successful advocacy effort to win more Austin city funds to process backlogged rape kits, provide justice to survivors of sexual assault, and get serial rapists off the street.

 At the Center for Public Policy Priorities, Crowe advocated for low- and moderate-income Texans, working for state policies that benefit would everyone, not just those at the top.
 That work followed similar efforts at the Children’s Defense Fund in Washington, D.C.

-Derrick is a father to Henry and a husband to Laurie.
-His goal is to have a good answer for when his son asks him, “Dad, what did you do?” during these turbulent times in our country.
-Derrick is a native Texan who grew up in a small town in the Texas Panhandle.
+Derrick's goal is to have a good answer when his son, Henry, asks him, “Dad, what did you do?” during these turbulent times in our country.
+Derrick is a native Texan who grew up in a small town in rural Texas.
 He graduated from Texas Tech University in 2002.
 The Crowes are members of St. George’s Episcopal Church in Austin.